guusdk/httpfileuploadcomponent/README.md

                                               different from webPort).
 Defaults to
                                               the webPort value.
             --announcedWebProtocol <arg>      The Protocol that is to be used by the end users.
-Defaults to http
+Defaults to the
+                                              webProtocol value
             --domain <arg>                    The domain that will be used for the component with the XMPP domain.
             --fileRepo <arg>                  Store files in a directory provided